hachibeeDI/Sphinx-hachibee-theme/README.md

 Second, create your stylesheet in `_static`.
-Directory named `_static` is created on root directory in your sources.
+Directory named `_static` is created on the root directory in your sources.

 ```bash
 echo "body {font-size: 1.5em}" > source/_static/custom.css
 ```

-Lastly, you apply the alteration on your project.
+Lastly, you apply the alteration to your project.

 ```bash
 make clean && make html